relaycorp/ddos-report/src/content/docs/overview.md

 **An attack on the network layer will seek to overwhelm the bandwidth of the victim's network**, so only ISPs and hosting providers can protect this layer.
-Some may offer firewalls for operators to block offending IP addresses.
+However, operators may be able to allow or block IP addresses.
+Naturally, app developers can't protect this layer.

 ### Host layers